martin-steinegger/academic-kickstart/content/en/home/mst_tools.md

 <div>
   <div class="columnWide">
-    <p><b>ColabFold</b> is an easy-to-use Notebook based environment for fast and convenient protein structure predictions.
-Its structure prediction is powered by AlphaFold2 and RoseTTAFold combined with a fast multiple sequence alignment generation stage using MMseqs2.
+    <p><b>ColabFold</b> is an easy-to-use environment for fast and convenient protein structure predictions.
+Its structure prediction is powered by AlphaFold2 and RoseTTAFold combined with a fast multiple sequence alignment generation stage using MMseqs2, which speeds up the MSA generation by a factor of 16 over the AlphaFold system.
       <ul class="network-icon" aria-hidden="true">
           <li>
             <a href="https://github.com/sokrypton/ColabFold" target="_blank" rel="noopener">